Ohio Peer Recovery Supporter Certification Process

 - Ohio S-BIRT: An Introduction to S-BIRT and Motivational Interviewing

-These 11 courses are a total of 16 hours of E-Based learning.
+These 11 courses are a total of 16 hours of on-line learning.
 Individuals who completed the OhioMHAS Integrated Peer Supporter Training prior to September 2016 have already completed 12 of the required 16 hours.
 To complete the remaining 4 hours, these individuals must complete the Ethics and Boundaries for Peer Recovery Supporters and Supervision for Peer Recovery Supporters courses.

 OhioMHAS is pleased to announce that individuals with a direct lived experience of a mental health or substance use disorder who are interested, may now take the Ohio Peer Recovery Supporter Certification Exam on-line.
 The on-line version is the same as the in-person version with the same parameters.
 Test takers will have a maximum of 3 hours to complete the exam and will need a passing score of 70%.